TravelModellingGroup/Documentation/tmg-documentation/1.6/xtmf/programming/modules.md

 Once that is done you will need to add a reference to either the `XTMFInterfaces` project (if you are recompiling XTMF) or to the `XTMFInterfaces.dll` file.
 References can be added through the context menu on the `References` tree label located in the solution explorer.
 A list of your project's references will also be displayed here.

 > [!NOTE]
-> `XTMFInterfaces.dll` is included as part of the regular XTMF download package.
+> `XTMFInterfaces.dll` is included in the Modules directory in your XTMF program directory.

 ### Writing Your First Module